With new lockdowns now in force across the UK, the MU is redoubling its efforts to secure financial assistance for members.

 On top of this, we would very much like to see the Treasury, DCMS and ACE top up the CRF’s remaining project funds as a way of investing in musicians.
 Making funds available to enable individual musicians to keep working during this difficult period will shore up the industry for its post-pandemic recovery, and will provide an alternative to hardship funds.

-Add your voice to the call to Invest in Musicians, use our customisable graphic to share your story.
+Members have added their voice to our call to Invest in Musicians by using our customisable graphic to share their stories.